hydrobyte/McJSON/README.md

 ### Notes about `uJSON`
 * Less verbosy in C++ than `LkJson`, but the colection of classes also will force casting with `dynamic_cast`.
 * Uses TStringList as a "Hash Map" [string] -> [object address].
-The comas here is because I think the string entry is not a true hash within TStringList.
+The quotation marks here is because I think the string entry is not a true hash within TStringList.
 * In some aspectes, the methods interface might became puzzling.
 * It needs a performance review.
 * With `uJSON`, there seems to be a performance problem related to `toString()`.